nondejus/AwesomeUnityCommunity/README.md

 * [Settings-Unity](https://github.com/LightBuzz/Settings-Unity) - Settings utility for Unity3D.
 * [PNGCS](https://github.com/andrew-raphael-lukasik/pngcs) - Complete PNG encoding and decoding for Unity.
 * [Clock](https://github.com/LestaAllmaron/Clock) - A completly accurate timer with performance tracking for multiplayer game servers.
+* [UnityIO](https://github.com/ByronMayne/UnityIO) - An easy to use API that allows you to manipulate files inside of Unity without the headache of using AssetDatabase.

 #### Gizmos